Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 df["predicted_sales_baseline"] = np.exp(df["predicted_log_sales_baseline"])
 ```

-We use root mean squared percentage error (RMPSE) as our performance metric.
+We use root mean squared percentage error (RMSPE) as our performance metric.
 (Useful for thinking about error relative to total sales of each store).

 ```python
 train_err = root_mean_squared_percentage_error(